 Calling the Tune

-A band's caller is the key to the audience - and the band - enjoying the dancing.
-We have three very experienced callers who take it in turns, and one of them will be at your dance to teach the dances, organise the sets, and keep you and your guests on your feet!
+A band's caller is essential to the enjoyment of both the dancers and the musicians.
+We have two very experienced callers who work with us and one of them will be at your event to teach the dances, organise the sets, and keep you and your guests on your feet!
+They will also make sure that any requests in advance for new dances or special items for the programme can be included.

 |